 After Gallipoli, CO's continued to prom officers in the field, again not formal education (military) is shown in their records and during 1916 and 1917 new officers were continuing without any training as such.

-This changed during 1916, when officers were being sent to the (Imperial) school of Instruction at Zeitoun, this was due to intro of the new Cavalry course, which later changed to what they called, Officers General course.
-A small number of new officers were sent on these, while not all were, and some older prom officers (between 1915-17) also were sent, but again not all.
+This changed during 1916, when officers were being sent to the (Imperial) school of Instruction at Zeitoun, this was due to intro of the new Officers General course, which later with a new Cavalry officers course.
+A small number of new officers were sent on these, while not all were, and some older prom officers (between 1915-16) also were sent, but again not all.

 So the training levels on many officers must have been limited or more correctly what they leaned on the job and they did very well to a degree.